nicolasochem/tzip/drafts/current/draft-consensus-key.md

 The migration establishes the correspondance table between the manager accounts and their consensus keys.
 Initially, all manager accounts and consensus keys are equal.

-The migration also sets the initial EMA of the toggle vote to 1 billion.
+The migration also sets the initial EMA of the toggle vote to zero.

 ### Commands